khepin/KhepinYamlFixturesBundle/README.md

 You can also define as many files as you want for the same entity.
 This will be useful when used together with context tags (see below).

+## Mongo embedded documents

+It's possible to use embedded documents in mongo (only embed_one is implemented at this time).
+Just keep cascading your yaml file like this:

+    model: Name\Space\Bundle\Document\Article
+    persistence: mongodb
+    fixtures:
+        first_post:
+            title: Ouelkom to my niew blog!
+            content: I will update regularly!
+            author: # This defines an embedded document
+                name: khepin # this will be set on the embedded document

 # Usage